In this Article

 2. It can help develop the brain of the baby.

 Oranges are a good source of Vitamin B6 and folic acid.
 Eating oranges while pregnant will help develop your baby’s brain and prevent neural tube defects, which are known to cause brain and spinal cord abnormalities in a baby.
-The folate content in oranges can also help in the formation of blood cells, growth of new tissues and in the development of a healthy placenta.
+The folate content in oranges can help in the formation of blood cells, growth of new tissues and in the development of a healthy placenta.
 However, excess folate intake may lead to high birth weight in a baby.

 3. It can help prevent constipation.